 GEAR: The maximum length of the tooth bar shall be 75 inches north of Route 36 and in the Atlantic Ocean, 54 inches in Delaware Bay, and 38 inches in all other waters.
 The maximum weight of the dredge shall be 400 pounds north of Route 36 and in the Atlantic Ocean and 80 pounds in all other waters.
 There is no weight limit in Delaware Bay.
 If two or fewer dredges are in possession north of Route 36 or in the Atlantic Ocean, or if no more than one dredge is in possession in Delaware Bay, the maximum length of the tooth bar shall be 96 inches and the maximum weight of the dredge shall be 500 pounds (except no weight limit in Delaware Bay).
-The maximum length of the teeth shall be six inches north of Route 36, in Delaware Bay, and in the Atlantic Ocean and three inches in all other waters.
-The minimum space between teeth shall be 2 3/4 inches measured at the base.
+The maximum length of the toeth shall be 96 inches and the maximum weight of the dredge shall be 500 pounds (except no weight limit in Delaware Bay).
+The maximum length of the teeth shall be 23/4 inches measured at the base.
 A toothless bar is allowed in place of a tooth bar in all waters, provided each toothless bar is no greater than the previously specified tooth bar lengths.
 Chains are allowed in place of a tooth bar or toothless bar in all waters, provided that the width of each dredge opening or mouth and the distance between the chain attachment points on the dredge are no greater in width than the previously specified tooth bar lengths.
-The collecting bag of a dredge, if material, shall have mesh not less than two inches bar measure or four inches stretched measure, if wire, shall not be less than two inches bar mesh (inside measurement) or two and one-half inches inside diameter if circular; if metal, the O-rings shall not be less than two and one-half inches in length as measured to the inside of the "S" configuration.
+The collecting bag of a dredge, if material, shall have mesh not less than two inches bar measure or four inches stretched measure, if wire, shall not be less than two and one-half inches diameter and be connected with no more than five "S" hooks that measure not less than two and one-half inches in length as measured to the inside of the "S" configuration.
 Each dredge shall be independently and separately attached to the vessel by a single cable or tow line.
 No boat shall have more than four dredges working at the same time, except in Delaware Bay where no boats shall have more than two dredges working at the same time.
-The maximum weight of the dredge includes the weight of the frame, tooth bar or cha
+The maximum weight of the dredge includes the weight of the frame, tooth bar or chain, fasteners and bag.